 We gratefully acknowledge the participants in our studies.
-We also thank Alan Borning, James Landay, and Judy Ramey for their assistance.
-This research has been funded in part by National Science Foundation grants EIA-0090832 and EIA-0121326.
+We also thank Alan Borning, James Landay, Judy Ramey, and David Gibson for their assistance.
+This research has been funded in part by National Science Foundation grants EIA-0090832 and EIA-0121326, and the CRA-W Distributed Mentorship Project.